-HIM 2272 - Healthcare Reimbursement
+HIM 2272 - Healthcare Reimbursement 4 credits

-Prerequisite(s): HIM 2253, HIM 2282 and HIM

-2723 with a grade of C or better.
+Prerequisite(s): HIM 2253, HIM 2282 and HIM 2723 with a grade of C or better.
 Prepares students to compare and contrast healthcare payers, illustrate the reimbursement cycle, and to comply with regulations related to fraud and abuse.
 Students assign Diagnosis-Related Groups (DRGs), Ambulatory Payment Classifications (APCs), and Resource Utilization Groups (RUGs) with entry-level proficiency using computerized encoding and grouping software.

-HIM 2273C - Medical Billing and Insurance
+HIM 2273C - Medical Billing and Insurance 3 credits | Offered: Spring

 Prerequisite(s): HIM 2282 with a C or better.
-Pre/Corequisite(s): HIM 2253 with a C or
+Pre/Corequisite(s): HIM 2253 with a C or better.
+Required Grade: Pass with a C or better.
 This course is an introduction to health insurance claims processing, carrier requirements, state and local regulations, billing for physician offices, hospitals, and ambulatory surgery services.
 Topics covered include: electronic billing, confidentiality, managed care systems, workers' compensation, Medicare and Medicaid.
-Handson practice with medical billing software is emphasized.
+Hands-on practice with medical billing software is emphasized.